Personalized Learning: How To Apply It And Why Each Child Deserves It

 Renowned educator and literacy expert

-It reduces the dropout rate
+Lowered dropout rate

 As kids become more engaged in the subject, they are less likely to fail during their tests and drop out.
 They also have more chances to successfully enter their college or university.
 It’s a win-win combo.

 The trick with a personalized learning curriculum is that it’s where teachers actually start understanding their students and vice versa.
 As they build stronger bonds, the two become friends.
-Eventually, it’s more fun and productive to learn a subject with a friend than some solemn, distant adult, agree?
+Eventually, it’s more fun and productive to learn a subject with a friend than with some solemn, distant adult, agree?

 This methodology allows students to choose their preferred learning style and follow it.
 The teacher is only meant to support and guide them.